YanjunLIU-ac/yanjunliu-ac.github.io/_pages/projects.md

 (b) Prototype of compliant robot-assisted laparoscope-holder system

 The proposed laparoscope-holder system aims to keep the instrument’s tip (represented as the green ball in Figure 3) within the camera horizon.
 By exploiting the nullspace of redundant manipulators, it features compliant tasks such as reducing the interaction forces at the trocar position, avoiding sudden gestures and restricting elbow motion.
 To be specific, our system consists of the task-space compliance control (RCM constraint), the nullspace compliance control (elbow motion) and MoCap system with instrument locating algorithm (not shown here).
 A running demo is shown in Figure 3.

-Our future works in the section will focus on integrating visual servoing, swivel angle motion controller etc.

 <p align="center">
   <img width="60%" src="../assets/laparoscope_demo.gif">